mehermvr/rko_lio/ros/README.md

 # RKO_LIO - LiDAR-Inertial Odometry

-We currently support ROS2 Jazzy.
-But support for Humble, Kilted and Rolling is planned.
+We currently support ROS2 Jazzy and Kilted.
+Support for Humble and Rolling is planned.

 ## Setup